sky-chaser-high/adobe-illustrator-scripts/README.md

 Vertical text is also supported.

 ### Usage
-Select the text objects, run this script.
+Select the text objects, and run this script.

 ### Requirements
 Illustrator CS or higher